Procurement of high-strength and accurate parts

-High pressure die casting is compared to investment casting a process with a permanent mould, so it is not necessary to destroy the mould and build a new one every single casting cycle.
+High pressure die casting is compared to investment casting a process with a permanent mold, so it is not necessary to destroy the mold and build a new one every single casting cycle.

 By using high pressure die casting and not MIM there is no sintering process needed.
 The casting process is faster and characteristics of the part result out of a homogeneous melt.

-Economic efficiency and advantages of casting in permanent moulds (high pressure die casting): The efficiency of working with permanent moulds is higher than with lost moulds.
+Economic efficiency and advantages of casting in permanent molds (high pressure die casting): The efficiency of working with permanent molds is higher than with lost molds.
 Due to the better automation the amount of manual process steps is lower, so the whole casting process is less complex.
 Furthermore there are less parameter who have an influence on the casting quality.

-Concepts with a permanent mould are compared to casting processes with a lost mould more resource saving, so that the production with a permanent mould is cleaner and fits to a modern corporate image:
+Concepts with a permanent mold are compared to casting processes with a lost mold more resource saving, so that the production with a permanent mold is cleaner and fits to a modern corporate image: